 Who can I contact for further information?

-- If you would like to discuss your child’s special educational needs please contact the school office on 01924 890576 to arrange a meeting with our SENCo (Special Educational Needs Coordinator), Mr Adam Riby.
+- If you would like to discuss your child’s special educational needs please contact the school office on 01924 890576 to arrange a meeting with our acting SENCo (Special Educational Needs Coordinator), Mr Luke Oldroyd.